aarongaut/nextsong/README.md

-`nextsong` is a library to support creating media playlists with a complex nested structure.
+`nextsong` is a library and command line executable to support creating media playlists with a complex nested structure.
 It was developed to be used with [ezstream](https://icecast.org/ezstream/)'s playlist scripting capability.

 # Features